SantasLair/Larissa-Docker/readme.md

 `docker run -d --name larissa-node-instance -v ${PWD}/.ethereum:/app/.ethereum -e LARISSA_NODE_USER_KEY="YourUserKeyHere" -p 30303:30303 larissa-node`

+## Data Persistence

+Once your node is created, the running container will utilize a `.ethereum` subfolder within the folder you created for persistent data storage.
+This folder is where the node stores its operational data.
+In theory, if the container needs to be rebuilt, it can resume operations using the data from this folder, ensuring continuity without data loss.

-### Donations are never required but always appreciated
+### Donations and Referrals

-However, if you benefit from this information and wish to say thank you, I don't mind if you send a little LRS to my wallet: 0xc6E52ef89173a3655DcF0aCd51e5fB45E0dF9674
+While donations are never required, they are always appreciated if you find this information useful.
+If you wish to express gratitude, you can send LRS to my wallet at: `0xc6E52ef89173a3655DcF0aCd51e5fB45E0dF9674`.

-If you want to use my referral code when purchasing nodes: C9S1X4-7669
+Additionally, if you are considering purchasing nodes and would like to use my referral code, here it is: `C9S1X4-7669`.
+Your support helps sustain and improve this project.